0xProject/0x-launch-kit-backend/README.md

 -   `FEE_RECIPIENT` -- The Ethereum address which should be specified as the fee recipient in orders your relayer accepts.
 -   `MAKER_FEE_ZRX_UNIT_AMOUNT` -- The flat maker fee you'd like to receive for filled orders hosted by you.
 -   `TAKER_FEE_ZRX_UNIT_AMOUNT` -- The flat taker fee you'd like to receive for filled orders hosted by you.
+-   `RPC_URL` -- Update with your node url.
+NOTE: Kovan doesn't work on INFURA with the current version of the OrderWatcher

 4. Make sure you have [Yarn](https://yarnpkg.com/en/) installed.
 5. Install the dependencies